summerginger/DataSweeper_Project/README.md

 # Credit Card Approval Prediction <img align="right" src="https://user-images.githubusercontent.com/82733723/131945205-72772eea-1781-4977-ac31-f0f8327ed418.png">

 ## Overview
 The purpose of this project
+## Question : how can we prevent fraud / faking credit card applications?
 ## Technologies
 *which technologies will be used for each step of the project.
 ### Machine Learning Model